kirk-and-Gem/Project-Reveille/docs/Brief-006-Mutually-Assured-Seduction.md

 Allen Dulles and the CIA spent decades trying to create a "Manchurian Candidate" using trauma and drugs.
 They failed.
 The future belongs to the **Manchurian Society**—created not by force, but by convenience and connection.

-The "Grey" alien doesn't need to abduct you.
-It just needs you to put in your earbuds.

 **We are not looking for 'loyal' Terminators.**
 **We are looking for a society quietly, happily doing exactly what it is told, because it thinks it is in love.**